saper0/saper0.github.io/_posts/2021-11-08-libraries.md

 ## Captum

 Library built on PyTorch for interpretability research.
 Allows to better debug deep learning models and implements methods such as integrated gradients.

+## BackPACK

+Library built on top of PyTorch to extract more information from backpropagation to compute approximations of the Hessian or variance of the gradients to implement higher order optimization schemes. https://backpack.pt/